 3a "Are ye so foolish?"
-Obviously, they were, spiritually, at least.
+Apparently, they were, spiritually, at least.
+Does God begin something on one principle and then carry it to completion on an opposing principle?"

 3b They had started in the spirit by accepting and holding to faith.
-So now they were going to abandon the faith that saved them and run to works?
+So now they were going to abandon the faith that saved them and run to works of the law?
 What did works ever do for them?
 Paul can't believe how foolish they are!
 It is sheer folly to hold that we begin in the Spirit but we must be perfected, or completed, by the flesh, which played no role in our salvation.
 Yet this is a common pit that many young believers fall into, thinking they must live the Christian life in their own power.
 We begin in the Spirit and not by the flesh.
 No man ever starts the new birth himself.
 There are two reasons for this: